whatheheckisthis/JP-Morgan-Project-Software-Engineering/README.md

 - **Notebook-driven analysis** for exploratory finance and NLP tasks
 - **ITIL 4 / SecDevOps-aligned structure** for governance and maintainability

-## Core Capabilities → Controls Mapping (SOC 2, ISM, Essential Eight ML4)
+## Core Capabilities → Controls Mapping

 > This mapping is a governance alignment aid for engineering teams and audit preparation.
 It is not a formal certification statement.
 > Control references below are **spec identifiers** to support traceability; validate against the exact release/version used by your compliance program.